PhoneIn/docs/docs/InstallationGuide/overview.md

 - Wall charger:
     - Phonein has an internal battery, so you don’t need to leave it plugged in to the wall.
 However, the device is faster if it’s powered through the charger, so if you can leave it plugged in, that’s even better and we recommend it!
 - Connectors:
     - You will find two green connectors.
+The **doorbell** connector and the **powerline** connector.
-        - The one with the rainbow coloured sticker is for connecting to the doorphone.
+        - The **doorbell** connector ends with two purple slots each with the label "*2*".
+It is for connecting to the intercom system.
-        - The other connector is only needed if you want to use an external power supply, or you have a strikelock.
+        - The **powerline** connector is only needed if you want to use an external power supply, or you have a strikelock.
     - There is also some extra wire, a little screwdriver and some electrical tape, which you can use during the install.
-## WARNING!
+## By the way...
-This version of PhoneIn is a beta device, which means that it’s still under development.
+This version of Phonein is a beta device, which means that it’s still under development.
-We work very hard, to make it better and better, so if you experience any problems with your Phonein device, please contact us at contact@phonein.io
+We work very hard to make it better and better, so if you experience any problems with your Phonein device, or questions or recommendations about the installation process, please check the [Troubleshooting Guide](/troubleshooting) or contact us at contact@phonein.io.

 Please follow the [Installation guide](/InstallationGuide/installing_phonein) to set up your Phonein device.